edingeaj/Maze-Solver/README.md

 # Maze-Solver
-A program for solving mazes using various searching techniques

 The Maze Solver program prompts the user for the path and filename of the maze puzzle, formatted as a .txt, to be solved and loads and converts the .txt